svaza/weather-app/README.md

 A webapp developed in react that displays all weather information in more user friendly way

-The development version of this app can be found at [WeatherWebApp](https://svaza.github.io/weather-app/site/index.html)
+The deployed version of this app can be found at [WeatherWebApp](https://svaza.github.io/weather-app/site/index.html)

 ## Getting Started